Washington Bridge (Providence, Rhode Island): Current spans

 The westbound span of the Washington Bridge was suddenly closed on Monday, December 11, 2023, after the Rhode Island Department of Transportation announced the discovery of "critical failure of some original bridge components".
 Westbound traffic was initially detoured on an alternate route through East Providence and onto the newly reopened Henderson Bridge before rejoining with Interstate 195 via the Gano Street exit.
 The span had been carrying about 90,000 cars per day.
-Extreme volume along the detour route slowed typical trips across the river from a few minutes to over an hour; traffic on I-195 backed up into Massachusetts.
+Extreme volume along the detour route slowed typical trips across the river from a few minutes to over an hour; I-195 backups into Massachusetts during rush hour became common occurrences.
 East Providence schools were forced to indefinitely switch to an early-dismissal schedule, with remote learning only on the Wednesday after the closure.
 State police were instructed to allow ambulances to cross one lane of the westbound bridge starting Tuesday, to maintain access to local hospitals; Rhode Island Hospital is the only Level-1 trauma center for Rhode Island and southeastern Massachusetts.
 The "critical failure" was sheared pins noticed several days prior by an engineer working on old eastbound deck demolition for Vanasse Hangen Brustlin, Inc. The pins had been intact as of the last inspection in July 2023, but the newly discovered damage put the bridge in danger of collapse.
 At 1 AM on Friday, December 15, two temporary westbound lanes opened using the eastbound structure, substantially reducing delays but leaving the highway with reduced capacity in both directions, a process that had originally been expected to take two to three weeks.
 A 500-person ferry was planned to start trips from 6am to 7pm every half hour on Monday, December 18, between India Point and Bristol.
 RIPTA shuttle buses were planned to bring westbound passengers to bus and train connections at Kennedy Plaza and Providence station, respectively, with a shuttle to a park-and-ride lot in Colt State Park in Bristol.
 RIDOT's initial estimate for permanent westbound repairs was three months, depending on weather and other factors.
 Local TV station WPRI has since reported that it will take longer than three months (but did not report the time estimated to complete work); WPRI also reported that the Bristol-Providence ferry will stop service after January 19, 2024.
 On March 14, 2024, Rhode Island Governor Dan McKee announced that the structure was not repairable, and would require demolition and complete replacement, a process estimated to take at least two years and cost around $300 million.